msoedov/hayaku/Readme.md

 ## Why?
-Disclaimer this repo being made just for fun in certain circumstances and have non opinionated approach for doing such things.
+Disclaimer this repo being made just for fun in certain circumstances and have non opinionated approach for doing things.
 The purpose of this is to wrap your existing tooling written in python into containers and then ship/distribute it without complicated workflow around git repo's.